Skip to main content

 The main decarbonizations target

-• (2) KPIs Include both operated and joint operated assets.
+• (2) KPIs relating to operated upstream assets.

-• (3) Advancing towards our target for operated assets by 2025; progress for joint operated assets subject to execution of projects in Libya, currently expected to be completed within 2026.
+• (3) Target achieved for operated assets in 2025.
+For joint-operated assets, achievement is expected in 2026, subject to the execution of projects in Libya, currently expected to be completed within 2026.

 The main decarbonization levers